 Dog Scoring System

-How did I compile my Top 10 Dogs Good With Children list.
-A good majority comes from the internet, but I wanted my list to be at least slightly different from everyone else’s top 10 list so I’m going to grade each dog in 5 child friendly categories:
+A good majority comes from the internet, but I wanted my list to be at least slightly different from everyone else’s top 10 list so I graded each dog in 5 kid-friendly categories:

 - Energy Level (excitability) – You don’t want a dog that is too excitable and knocks down your child.